Admasb/Final_Project_Cyano/README.md

 Discussion

 The findings listed the microbial composition found in the fresh water.
-They are classified in three domain names from "0" to "2", when "0" refers to the Domain baceria, the remaining domain labels goes to a genera and a class/phyla classification respectively.
-In this community three differnt cyanobacteria communities, namely Cyanobacteria mealinbacteria, Cynaobacteria oxyphotobacteria, and Cyanobacteria Sericytochromatia have been idetnified.
-The phyla mealinbacteria is non-photosyntheic, the class oxyphotobacteria is photosynthetic and the class Sarichromatia is a paraphyletic and the ancestor of the other two types.
-Fig 1. illustrates that oxophotobacteria in green is having a clear structure and not much intermixed with other microbes in the community. wheras mealinbacteria in Fig 2 in green is highly perturbated, and Serisytochromaia is represented in yellow in Fig 3 is having a diminshed population structure.
+They are classified in three domain names from "0" to "2", when "0" refers to the Domain baceria, the remaining domain labels goes to a 'genera' and a 'class/phyla' level classification respectively.
+In this community three differnt cyanobacteria communities, namely Cynaobacteria oxyphotobacteria, Cyanobacteria mealinbacteria, and Cyanobacteria Sericytochromatia have been idetnified.
+The phyla mealinbacteria is a non-photosyntheic cyanobacteria, the class oxyphotobacteria is photosynthetic and the class Sarichromatia is a paraphyletic ancestor of the other two types.
+The study didn't indicate if there is a time specific microbial colonization pattern during the specified sampling period.

-The PCA plot in Fig 4 the unweight unifrac emperror or beta diversity indicates there is a distance indicating the composition differnce with the available microbes and, the Jaccard Emperror in Fig 5. shows the maximum dissimilarity between samples  in the x-axis.

 Acknowledgement